Studies of genes for wool color and fertility in Swedish sheep

 Coat color

 Several genes that affect coat color in sheep are known.
-Two of the genes are sequenced in five Swedish sheep breeds.
-We have chosen to study sheep with black, white, or gray coat color.
-The aim is to identify which changes in the genes result in black and gray coat color.
-Sheep from Iceland will also be studied.
+Two of the genes are sequenced in several Swedish sheep breeds.
+We have chosen to study sheep with black, white, gray or brown coat color.
+The aim is to identify which changes in the genes result in black, gray and brown coat color.
+We are also studying data from whole genome sequencing.

 Fertility

 Some sheep breeds only lamb in the spring.
 Other breeds can lamb all year round.
 Some foreign studies have shown that the MTNR1A gene may be involved in this.
 In Alexander Falk's thesis he examined a small section of this gene in three Swedish sheep breeds.
-As a follow-up to this project, the entire MTNR1A gene will be sequenced.
+Currently we are studying genes that affect litter size in sheep.